 Our argument contrasts with orthodox economic arguments that policymakers should either seek to minimise adverse selection, or make a trade-off against other policy preferences such as dislike of discrimination.
 The orthodox arguments highlight that adverse selection leads to a rise in average price, and fall in numbers insured.
 What these arguments miss is that adverse selection also leads to a shift in coverage towards higher risks – from a social viewpoint, the ‘right’ risks, those who need insurance most.
 If this shift in coverage is large enough, it can more than outweigh the fall in numbers insured.
 So in aggregate, loss coverage is increased.

-An economist might suggest that rather than maximising loss coverage, policymakers should seek to maximise social welfare, defined as expected utility for a randomly selected member of the population.
-But utility is a figment of economists’ imagination, never directly observable (like phlogiston in 18th-century chemistry); and if inferred from willingness-to-pay, may be contaminated by cognitive errors, inattention, inertia and probability neglect.
+An economist might suggest that rather than maximising loss coverage, policymakers should seek to maximise “social welfare”, defined as expected utility for a randomly selected member of the population.
+But utility is a figment of economists’ imagination, never directly observable (like phlogiston in 18th-century chemistry!).
+And it is hard to measure utility: if we infer it from willingness-to-pay, it may be contaminated by cognitive errors, inattention, inertia and probability neglect.
 The advantage of loss coverage, for public policy purposes, is that it is observable, and therefore measurable.

 In practice. a complete ban on risk classification is unlikely; that is an exaggerated feature of the toy example.
 But the logic of the example does suggest that to maximise loss coverage, policymakers need to set limits on insurers’ use of data.
 Using too much data to classify risk too finely and remove all adverse selection reduces the quantum of voluntary risk transfer, and so makes insurance work less well.